intel-analytics/ipex-llm/docker/llm/serving/xpu/docker/README.md

 To run Lightweight serving on one intel gpu using `IPEX-LLM` as backend, you can refer to this [readme](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/GPU/Lightweight-Serving).

 For convenience, we have included a file `/llm/start-lightweight_serving-service` in the image.
-And need to install the appropriate transformers version first.
+And need to install the appropriate transformers version first, like `pip install transformers==4.37.0`.

 #### Pipeline parallel serving engine

 To run Pipeline parallel serving using `IPEX-LLM` as backend, you can refer to this [readme](https://github.com/intel-analytics/ipex-llm/tree/main/python/llm/example/GPU/Pipeline-Parallel-FastAPI).

 For convenience, we have included a file `/llm/start-pp_serving-service.sh` in the image.
-And need to install the appropriate transformers version first.
+And need to install the appropriate transformers version first, like `pip install transformers==4.37.0`.

 #### vLLM serving engine